What infrared sauna actually costs in Houston, TX.

 What the integrated-practice tier actually covers.

-For members at WEF, the infrared sauna program is part of the integrated practice.
-The membership pricing reflects the full practice, not just the chamber/cabin/drip:
+For members at WEF, the infrared sauna program is part of the integrated club.
+The membership pricing reflects the full club, not just the chamber/cabin/drip:

 - Full-spectrum infrared sauna at 50-70C cabin temperature, 25-40 minute programmed sessions